 Fillers are less-expensive forms of acne treatment which help give you a younger look.
 This 5th top acne treatment is helpful for treating wrinkles, hollows, and lines and also plumps up your cheeks, lips, hands, chin, jawlines, and temples.

 Fillers reduce the appearance of any wrinkles and skin folds around the mouth and nose, even filling the depressed scars and certain areas of the chin.
 This top acne treatment may be used for non-surgical chin augmentations and non-surgical nose lifts.

 Dermal fillers, on the other hand, help in treating and getting rid of a certain type of acne scars.
 These fillers are safe and well-tolerated, particularly effective for rolling scars and less defined boxcar scars.
 Dermal fillers are classified into 3 types: temporary, semi-permanent and permanent.

 Medical-grade silicon has been used for soft-tissue augmentation.

 Also known as punch biopsy or subcision, punch excision is a method where all types of facial scars are removed using a small punch tool.
 They puncture the skin’s top layer and creates an opening to allow removal of any cyst or pore.

 Punch excision also treats deep ice pick scars in which the dermatologist makes an incision on your skin, removes the scar and places a graft over that area.
 It may leave behind a scar that is less noticeable than the original one.

 This top acne treatment is recommended for patients having deep pitted scars that are unresponsive to the TCA Cross Technique.

-It is crucial to stick to a regular skin care when you’re wishing for a good looking skin regardless of whether you’re acne prone or not.
+It is crucial to stick to regular skincare when you’re wishing for a good looking skin regardless of whether you’re acne-prone or not.